-If you have been arrested for drug possession in Los Angeles, you need to know that this is not a minor offense.
-Although California’s drug laws have gotten less strict over the years, you still face up to a year in jail—and in some cases you can even be tried as a felon.
-Don’t allow a simple drug charge to ruin years of your life.
-You need to talk to a Los Angeles drug possession lawyer.
+If you have been arrested for drug possession in Los Angeles, this is not a minor offense.
+Although California’s drug laws have eased up over the years, you still face up to a year in jail or felony charges.
+Don’t allow a simple drug charge to ruin your life.

 At the Simmrin Law Group, we know how to handle drug charges—and we will fight for you.
-Our goal is to give you the strongest defense possible, take on the prosecutor, and help you avoid jail or even win your case altogether.
-The simple fact is that California’s drug laws remain too harsh, and you don’t deserve the punishments they carry.
-Let us give you a free consultation to start building your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Our goal is to give you the strongest defense possible, take on the prosecutor, and help you avoid harsh consequences.
+Consult with a Los Angeles drug possession defense attorney to start building your case.

 Drug possession is a broad law that applies to many types of drugs, and it can be tried as a felony or misdemeanor depending on the circumstances.
 All drug possession charges carry the possibility of jail time.

 Drug possession is defined by California’s Health & Safety Code Section 11350.
 Under that law, unless you have a legitimate medical prescription, it is illegal to:

 - Have a controlled substance on your person (in a pocket, hidden on your body, etc.), or